 Activities Feedback of External Evaluator a.
 Radio based lessons were designed and broadcasted During discussions with GEC girls, parents/caregivers, and communities, they really appreciated the initiation of DISTANT LEARNING stream because the pandemic has not only affected the economic and financial situation of the household but also affected their ability to bear the expenses of education.
 Furthermore, the situation on the ground was aggravated when all the schools were closed down in Balochistan.
 The children were at home doing nothing either quarreling with each other or wandering in the streets.
 Both parents and the community were worried about the future of their children because this was having a negative effect on their learning.
 So, the DISTANT LEARNING stream provided an opportunity to the girls to continue their education and secure their futures. b.
 To ensure access to gender specific hygiene supplies, dignity kits were planned and distributed among all girls Due to COVID-19 and its effect on financial capacity of the household, the project has planned to provide dignity kits to the GEC girls.
 This initiative was much appreciated by the GEC girls.

-c.
-Face to face teaching with smaller groups was initiated to ensure safety and compliance with COVID SOPs

-The GEC girls from the LEARN and EARN streams and parents in all five districts of TEACH project have appreciated the continuation of the learning centers with COVID-19 protocols.
+C. Face to face teaching with smaller groups was initiated to ensure safety and compliance with COVID SOPs The GEC girls from the LEARN and EARN streams and parents in all five districts of TEACH project have appreciated the continuation of the learning centers with COVID-19 protocols.
 The GEC girls shared that we get bored and feel lethargic at home due to lack of productive activities.
 The continuation of learning centers has a positive effect on our learning and social activities.
-The EE also observed that COVID-19 protocols were followed in the learning centers.

-d.
-For psychosocial support, kits were designed and distributed among all girls so that they can have a good time at homes during lockdown situation.
-It was evident, from the above discussion, that GEC girls are more than happy to continue their education in the learning centers.
-It is also evident from the end-line results of SEL, which has improved from the baseline.
+The EE also observed that COVID-19 protocols were followed in the learning centers. d.
+For psychosocial support, kits were It was evident, from the above discussion, that GEC girls are designed and distributed among all more than happy to continue their education in the learning J J J centers.
+It is also evident from the end-line results of SEL, time at homes during lockdown which has improved from the baseline. situation.